25A0/procgen-challenge-5/README.md

 > You chase a dragon for its curing scales.

+Building blocks:
+ - Dragon and scales: Could be any mystical creature that can have notable body parts

 > You flee a dark forest, for you stole from the creatures that lurk there.

 > You ride the mountains, to cross a bridge to another land.